haxandsnax/AnkhUtils/README.md

 # AnkhUtils
 Utility scripts for AnkhBot!

-Purpose of this script is to simplify adding shared features to all your scripts without having to duplicate code.
+The purpose of this script is to add shared features to all your scripts without having to duplicate code.

+## Getting started
 1. Copy the AnkhUtils script into your `Scripts` folder, alongside all your other scripts

 2. When you first add the utility, you need to modify each script and add the following code